 The UoE Mindfulness programme at the Chaplaincy offers a wide range of resources, from free lunch-time drop-ins to monthly day retreats, led by Dr Kitty Wheater, Mindfulness Chaplain.
-All mindfulness provision in Semester 1 will take place online.
+The programme take place both in-person and online.

 What is Mindfulness?

 Mindfulness is a well-researched and effective means of alleviating stress, anxiety, and depression, and promoting wellbeing and flourishing.

 ‘The awareness that arises from paying attention, on purpose, in the present moment and non-judgmentally’ (Jon Kabat-Zinn)